 Best Way To Maximize Points

-Earning miles is fairly straightforward for the Barclaycard Arrival Plus® World Elite MasterCard®: buy everything on the card.
-Anything you could possibly pay for, try to purchase with your card.
+Earning miles is fairly straightforward with this rewards card: buy everything on the card.
+Anything you could possibly pay for, try to purchase with your card as long as there are no fees!

 You’ll get 2x points for everything plus the 5% redemption bonus back, equating to 2.1x.